-- Toronto Stock Exchange (TSX) is Canada's senior equities market, providing domestic and international investors with access to the Canadian marketplace. - TSX Venture Exchange (TSXV) is Canada's premier junior listings market, providing companies at the early stages of growth the opportunity to raise capital. - TMX Select is a Canadian alternative trading system (ATS) trading TSX and TSXV listed securities.
+- Toronto Stock Exchange (TSX) is Canada's senior equities market, providing issuers with a venue for raising capital and providing domestic and international investors with the opportunity to invest in and trade those issuers' securities. - TSX Venture Exchange (TSXV) is Canada's premier junior listings market, providing companies at the early stages of growth the opportunity to raise capital and providing investors the opportunity to invest in and trade those issuers' securities. - TMX Select is a Canadian alternative trading system (ATS) trading TSX and TSXV listed securities.
 TMX Select offers additional execution options to the industry through differentiated features and pricing. - Alpha is Canada's newest exchange for equities trading.
-Alpha offers a continuous limit order book and a nondisplayed trading facility, Alpha IntraSpread, featuring price improvement during continuous trading hours.
+Alpha offers a continuous limit order book and a non-displayed trading facility, Alpha IntraSpread, featuring price improvement during continuous trading hours. - CDS is Canada's national securities depository, clearing and settlement hub.
+CDS supports Canada's equity, fixed income and money markets and is accountable for the safe custody and movement of securities, accurate record keeping, the processing of post-trade transactions, and the collection and distribution of entitlements relating to securities deposited by participants. - The Equicom Group Inc. (Equicom) is a provider of investor relations and corporate communications services. - Shorcan Brokers Limited (Shorcan) is Canada's first inter-dealer broker (IDB), providing facilities for matching orders for Canadian federal, provincial, corporate and mortgage bonds and treasury bills and derivatives for anonymous or name-give-up buyers and sellers in the secondary market. - Candeal.ca Inc. (CanDeal) is a dealer to client electronic fixed income platform of which we indirectly own 47%.
+CanDeal provides online access to a large pool of liquidity for Canadian government bonds, money market instruments and interest rate swaps.